Table of Contents

 Mudras, or hand gestures, are symbolic “seals” or “locks” used in yoga.
-When yogis meditate with their hands resting on their knees and their thumb and forefinger touching, they practice a mudra.
+When yogis meditate with their hands resting on their knees and their thumb and forefinger touching, they are practising a mudra.

 Here are 10 fascinating mudras and their benefits!